-This Series Bond is one of a duly authorized Series of Homeownership Finance Bonds, [2023][2024] Series [] [(Mortgage-Backed Securities Pass-Through Program)] [(Taxable)], in the original principal amount of \$[] (the "Series Bonds"), issued to provide funds needed for the Agency's Program of making or purchasing Program Securities, or participations therein (the "[2023][2024] [] Program Securities"), to facilitate the purchase, development or rehabilitation of a sufficient supply of residential housing in Minnesota at prices that persons and families of low and moderate income can afford.
+Minneapolis, Minnesota, successor Trustee under the Bond Resolution referred to below, or its successor (the "Trustee").
+For the prompt and full payment thereof when due the full faith and credit of the Agency are irrevocably pledged.
+This Series Bond is a general obligation of the Agency, payable out of any of its moneys, assets or revenues, subject to the provisions of resolutions or indentures now or hereafter pledging particular moneys, assets or revenues to particular notes or bonds, or state or federal laws appropriating particular funds for a specified purpose.
+The Agency has no taxing power.
+The State of original principal amount of \$[] (the "Series Bonds"), issued to provide funds needed for the Agency's Program of making or purchasing Program Securities, or participations therein (the "[2023][2024] [] Program Securities"), to facilitate the purchase, development or rehabilitation of a sufficient supply of residential housing in Minnesota at prices that persons and families of low and moderate income can afford.
 The Series Bonds are issued under and pursuant to the Agency's Homeownership Finance Bond Resolution, adopted December 11, 2009, as heretofore or hereafter amended and supplemented (the "Bond Resolution"), and the Agency's series resolution[s], adopted December 15, 2022 (the "Series Resolution"), to which Bond Resolution and Series Resolution, including all supplemental resolutions that have been or may be adopted pursuant to the provisions thereof, reference is made for a description of the revenues, moneys, securities, funds and accounts pledged to the Trustee for the security of the Owners of the Series Bonds, the respective rights thereunder of the Agency, the Trustee and other Fiduciaries and the Owners of the Series Bonds, and the terms upon which the Series Bonds are issued, delivered and secured.
 [The Series Bonds are being issued contemporaneously with the Agency's Homeownership Finance Bonds, [2023][2024] Series [] [(Mortgage-Backed Securities Pass-Through Program)].]
 Capitalized terms not defined herein have the meaning given to those terms in the Series Resolution.

 The Series Bonds are issuable in fully registered form.
-The Series Bonds are issued in denominations of $[]$ principal amount or any integral multiple thereof [of a single stated maturity] [not exceeding the principal amount maturing on any Principal Installment Date].
+The Series Bonds are issued in denominations of \$[] principal amount or any integral multiple thereof [of a single stated maturity] [not exceeding the principal amount maturing on any Principal Installment Date].
 [The Series Bonds that are Term Bonds are required to be redeemed (unless previously redeemed of canceled) by the application of sinking fund installments on the dates and in the amounts specified pursuant to the Series Resolution, at a redemption price equal to the principal amount thereof plus accrued interest, without premium.]